 If someone shows these signs, call 9-1-1.
 While waiting, keep the person sitting up, or if they’re lying down, roll them onto their side to prevent choking.
 Never leave them alone, and be prepared to administer CPR if needed.
 Emergency operators can guide you through it.

 Understanding the risks associated with alcohol use is crucial for youth and young adults.
 Despite alcohol’s cultural prevalence, its harms—especially for young people—are often underrepresented.
-According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA), a shocking 96.5% of teenagers who die from excessive alcohol use do so from acute causes like accidents or suicide, not long-term health problems like liver disease.
+According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA), a shocking 96.5% of teenagers who die from excessive alcohol use do so from acute causes like accidents or suicide.

 Changing the Tune: SAFE Project Partners